 GLOBAL MARKETS-Asian shares rally as investors await U.S. jobs data

-HONG KONG, Jan 7 (Reuters) - Asian shares snapped two days of losses on Friday, climbing as investors waited to see whether U.S. jobs data due later in the day would reinforce the need for faster U.S. interest rate hikes.
+SINGAPORE, Jan 7 (Reuters) - Asian shares mostly rose on Friday, snapping two days of losses after expectations grew that U.S. jobs data due later in the day would reinforce the need for faster U.S. interest rate hikes.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.3%, boosted by a 1.2% gain in the Australian benchmark .AXJO where bank stocks were to the fore, though Japan's Nikkei .N225 gave up early gains to slip 0.66%.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS climbed 0.7%, boosted by gains in Australia where the local benchmark .AXJO climbed 1.3%, led by bank stocks.

-Nasdaq futures NQcv1 rose as much as 0.5% in earlier Asian trading before giving up some gains to trade 0.25% higher, and S&P 500 e-mini stock futures ESc1 advanced 0.17%.

-A key market driver this week has been the rise in U.S. yields following the publishing of the Federal Reserve's December minutes, said Kerry Craig global market strategist at JPMorgan Asset Management.

-JPMorgan's Craig said investors were waiting for U.S. non-farm payroll data due later on Friday, and inflation data due next week, to see whether they would reinforce or undermine the case for faster rate hikes in the U.S.
+Kerry Craig, global market strategist at JPMorgan Asset Management, said investors were waiting for U.S. employment figures due later on Friday and inflation data due next week to see whether they would reinforce or undermine the case for faster rate hikes.

-The higher yields have hurt tech shares this week as investors rotated into shares of companies that do well in a higher-rate environment, like banks.

-MSCI's Asian benchmark, which gives significant weight to several large tech names, is off 1.1% this week, though tech stocks did manage to rally on Friday, notably South Korea's Samsung Electronics Co Ltd 005930.KS.
-Samsung stock rose 1.4% after the company reported its best quarterly operating profit in four years.
+Non-farm payrolls likely increased by 400,000 jobs last month after rising 210,000 in November, according to a Reuters survey of economists.

+Prospects of a strong employment report were boosted by the ADP National employment report on Wednesday, which showed private payrolls increased by 807,000 jobs last month.

 Oil prices rallied, which some analysts linked to news that Russian paratroopers had arrived to quell unrest in Kazakhstan, though production in the OPEC+ producer country remains largely unaffected so far.